garrandall/popular-music-data/tracks/left-right-left-drama.md

 8 choppers and they filled with troops
 9 seconds 'foe you lose ya life
 10 automatic firing weapons
-Now get on up get on up get on up!!!
+Now get on up get on up get on up!

 Chorus 2X